nathan-rdrgz/nfl-shiny/README.md

 # nfl-shiny

-Shiny application to view basic nfl stats
+Shiny application to view basic nfl stats.

+DFS predictions using xgboost and lineup optimization using linear optimization.